 7. Good Samaritan Housing Society

 The Samaritan Society can provide affordable housing options to seniors based on religion.
-Seniors with low income can access condos and low-rent apartments and save on housing expenditures.
+Older people with low income can access condos and low-rent apartments and save on housing expenditures.

-The program is available to people of age 50 years and above.
+The program is available to people aged 50 years and above.
 A lender need not be a member of the Lutheran church.
 But to access the housing options, they need to provide income proof.

 8. Senior and Adult Foster Care Homes

-Adult or senior foster care homes are the homes where the seniors may live collectively.
+Adult or senior foster care homes are where seniors may live collectively.
 These adult family homes may have the right environment to address all the needs of many seniors looking for a homely atmosphere.

 They are run and managed by supervisors.
 Apart from housing, such community adult foster homes can also fulfill the seniors’ feeding, medical care, and social needs.